hpe-storage/scod/docs/csi_driver/partners/redhat_openshift/index.md

 - Install the Helm chart with the steps provided on [ArtifactHub](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
 Pay attention to which version combination has been field tested.

 !!! caution "Unsupported"
-    Understand that this method is not supported by Red Hat and not recommended for production workloads or clusters.
+    Understand that this method is not supported by Red Hat and not recommended for production workloads or clusters from a Red Hat support perspective.
+HPE will support customers deploying the Helm chart on OpenShift as long as the underlying Kubernetes and OS version is supported by the HPE CSI Driver.
+See [Compatibility & Support](../../index.md#latest_release) for more details.